 Gestational diabetes occurs when a pregnant woman’s blood sugar levels remain consistently higher than normal.
-It occurs in about 4% of pregnant women and typically begins later on in the pregnancy.
-Once diagnosed, women with gestational diabetes are considered high-risk because their babies are often significantly larger than normal, and this can cause difficulties during the labor and delivery.
+It occurs in about 4% of pregnant women and typically begins later in pregnancy.
+Once diagnosed, women with gestational diabetes are considered high risk because their babies are often significantly larger than normal, and this can cause difficulties during labor and delivery.

-After the baby has been delivered, he/she is more prone to developing low-blood sugar (hypoglycemia) immediately after birth.
-And, women who develop gestational diabetes are more likely to develop type 2 diabetes later on in life.
+After the baby has been delivered, they are more prone to developing low blood sugar (hypoglycemia) immediately after birth.
+And women who develop gestational diabetes are more likely to develop type 2 diabetes later in life.

 Causes of Gestational Diabetes

-As you can imagine all of these are causes for concern and are some of the reasons why prenatal appointments are so important.
+As you can imagine, all of these are causes for concern and are some of the reasons why prenatal appointments are so necessary.
 Typically, your doctor will have you do a glucose screening test between 26 and 28 weeks of pregnancy.
 The results of this test determine whether or not you have high blood sugar levels, which could indicate gestational diabetes.

-While there are certain risk factors that lead to gestational diabetes, we’ve also seen women that eat impeccable diets and exercise regularly – – and wind up with gestational diabetes, so you just never know.
+While certain risk factors lead to gestational diabetes, we’ve also seen women that eat impeccable diets and exercise regularly – – and wind up with gestational diabetes, so you never know.
 Here are some of the most common risk factors associated with gestational diabetes:

 Being obese or overweight before you were pregnant

-Obesity takes its toll on the pancreas and this is especially true during pregnancy, when the body is working so hard to grow and nurture a developing fetus.
+Obesity takes its toll on the pancreas, especially during pregnancy when the body is working so hard to grow and nurture a developing fetus.
 Extra weight makes it harder for your body to use insulin effectively.
 Additionally, when you are pregnant, the high levels of hormones produced by the placenta interfere further with your body’s ability to process insulin, leading to excess sugar in the blood and can eventually cause gestational diabetes.

 A history of gestational diabetes in the past

-Previous delivery of baby with a birth weight of 9 lbs or more
+Previous delivery of a baby with a birth weight of 9 lbs. or more

-As we mentioned above, babies with a high birth weight are a norm with gestational diabetes.
-If you’ve given birth to a baby in the past who weighed 9-lbs or more, there’s a chance you had gestational diabetes that flew under the radar of your health practitioner.
-In that case, you may be someone who had gestational diabetes in a previous pregnancy so you’ll want to be mindful of that via diet and by ensuring blood sugar levels are tested at least once after the 26 week mark.
+As mentioned above, babies with a high birth weight are the norm for gestational diabetes.
+If you’ve given birth to a baby in the past who weighed 9 lbs. or more, there’s a chance you had gestational diabetes that flew under the radar of your health practitioner.
+In that case, you may be someone who had gestational diabetes in a previous pregnancy, so you’ll want to be mindful of that via diet and by ensuring blood sugar levels are tested at least once after the 26-week mark.

 Just as gestational diabetes can be a precursor for type 2 diabetes later on in life, a genetic disposition towards type 2 diabetes is a potential factor for developing gestational diabetes during pregnancy.